 After you strip it, you need to clean it.
 This is another reason to read the directions on the product you use.
 My directions said to clean it off with acetone.
 It takes the excess stripper off, which is important because you don’t want it to get in the way of your final finish.
 You want the final finish to look as nice as possible.

 Go into it realizing stripping furniture is messy business.
 I put a garbage bag under my piece, just to collect the mess that inevitably happens.
-The clean up is my least favorite part of this type of a project.
+The clean-up is my least favorite part of this type of project.